thaneshp/blog/_posts/2024-07-04-Kubernetes-for-Beginners.md

 Services enable applications to connect together or to users.
 It is an object on the Node, which listens to a port and forwards that request to a POD.

 ## Kubernetes on Cloud

+Kubernetes can be run on a traditional on-premise stack or in the cloud; however, it is commonly known to be used in a cloud environment.

+All of the major cloud providers have a managed offering for deploying Kubernetes in the cloud.
+This reduces the effort required by individuals to set this up themselves; and can focus on deployment.

 ## Conclusion